Police pen Twitter letter to burglary suspect

 Kingston Police wrote to Tracey Dyke, suspected of multiple burglaries, accusing her of "blanking" them.

-In an appeal to contact the suspect, the force wrote: "We have come round to see you a number of times recently but it looks like you'd rather not speak to us, which is very disappointing.
+In an appeal to contact the suspect - a tactic which received mixed responses from the public - the force wrote: "We have come round to see you a number of times recently but it looks like you'd rather not speak to us, which is very disappointing.

 "We have a slight suspicion that you might be blanking us #Awkward.
 You don't text, you don't call back and haven't accepted our friend request."